kuvivek/drivingTheoryInGermany/README.md

 283. You are driving in dense fog on a federal road (Bundesstraße) outside a built-up area.
 Are you allowed to drive in the middle
 of the road continuously straddling the broken white line?
 ✅ No, because it could represent a danger to oncoming traffic
-❌Yes, if fog headlamps and rear fog lamps are switched on
+❌ Yes, if fog headlamps and rear fog lamps are switched on
-❌Yes, because it reduces the risk of running off the road
+❌ Yes, because it reduces the risk of running off the road
 **Comment**:  As a general rule, drive as far to the right as possible.
 Especially in fog, you should never drive constantly in the
 middle of the road or above the guide line.
 Otherwise you will endanger oncoming traffic.

 284. What should you do, if it is no longer possible to avoid a collision with wild animals?
-❌I always take an evasive movement
+❌ I always take an evasive movement
 ✅ I brake as hard as possible
 ✅ I maintain my direction of movement
 **Comment**:  If a collision with game can no longer be avoided, I have to brake.
 I hold the steering wheel or handlebars firmly and